Help Lakeside Nature Center save baby animals

 Be mindful of the animal’s wellbeing

 Don’t act immediately when you’ve determined an animal is abandoned.
 Human contact stresses the animal and could lead to injury and disease (to you and the animal).
 Human food or improper feeding technique can also cause harm.
-Keep a close eye, be patient, and visit Lakeside’s resource guide.
+Keep a close eye, be patient, and visit your local center’s online resource guide.

 At this point, you’re in good hands.
-Follow their instructions to safely bring in the animal, and go cash in on your good deed for the day.
+Follow its instructions to safely bring in the animal, and go cash in on your good deed for the day.
 Mother Nature thanks you.

 More from KCtoday